-Quality indicators/criteria 1 - 5 6.1 learnin edagogical planning unit for distance learning supports the distance g unit and addresses the requirements for study materials, interactive es and formative assessment.
-Choose mark 6.2 the vir aching e-learning material takes advantage of the capabilities offered by tual and audio-visual environment (simulations/ virtual environments, m solving scenarios, interactive learning and formative assessments).
+Quality indicators/criteria 1 - 5 6.1 learnin The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
+6.2 the vii aching e-learning material takes advantage of the capabilities offered by tual and audio-visual environment (simulations/ virtual environments, m solving scenarios, interactive learning and formative assessment s).
 Choose mark 6.3 develo xpected learning outcomes and distance learning processes aim to p higher cognitive and research skills, as well as specialised knowledge, ling to the European Qualifications Framework (EQF).
-Choose mark 6.4 listance-learning programme of study supports the development of ts' research and cognitive skills.
-Choose mark 6.5 The in: stitution safeguards and assesses the interaction: 6.5.1 Among students 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 ocess and the conditions for the recruitment of teaching staff ensure that ates have the necessary skills and experience for distance learning tion.
+Choose mark 6.4 The distance-learning programme of study supports the development of students' research and cognitive skills.
+6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study Choose mark 6.6 • ocess and the conditions for the recruitment of teaching staff ensure that ates have the necessary skills and experience for distance learning tion.
 Choose mark 6.7 Research background and experience of the teaching staff is adequate.
 6.8 ng, guidance and support are provided to the teaching staff through priate procedures.
 Choose mark 6.9 Studer nt performance monitoring mechanisms are satisfactory.
 Choose mark